Mineral glazes

 A quiet white with history.

-Silver Grey
+Silver Gray

-A faint shimmer of smoke and stone.
+A quiet shimmer of smoke and stone.

 Yellow

-The soft yellow of ripe wheat fields.
+The gentle yellow of ripe wheat fields.

 Gousseau

-A touch of light captured in sound.
+A touch of light, captured in the glaze.

 A warm earth tone with a nutty origin.

-Red Persimmon
+Red Khaki

 Blue